Tapan-K/EMS-frontend/README.md

 ## Introduction

 <p style="font-size: 1.2em; color: #333;">
-  This Spring boot project aims to manage employees and their data by providing a solution that is efficient and easy to use.
+  This React project aims to manage employees and their data by providing a solution that is efficient and easy to use.
 Below you will find more details about the project, its features, and how to get started.
 </p>

 ## Features